kajande/odoox/README.md

 ## Future Enhancements

+- Refactor code organisation for better readability and further development
-- Add more Docker container management features.
+- Add more project management features like commands for setting configurations: username, email, etc.
-- Integrate module testing capabilities.
-- Support for multi-environment configurations.
+- Integrate an AI assistant for faster development.

+You are invited to contribute !

 ---